-The court papers will be sent to the tenant by certified mail, as well as posted on the premises of the rental unit.
+The court papers will be served on the tenant by certified mail, as well as posted on the premises of the rental unit.
 The tenant must receive these papers at least seven (7) days prior to the date of the hearing.

 Step 6 – Attend Hearing

 Both parties must be present on the date of the hearing.
 If the tenant does not show up, a default judgment will most likely be issued against them.
 In the event that the landlord is absent, the judge will dismiss the lawsuit.
 The landlord will need to bring any relevant evidence and documentation (lease, payment history, proof of lease violations, etc.).
 Both the landlord and the tenant will have the opportunity to present their case.
 If the tenant is found guilty, they will be ordered to vacate the rental property within a certain period of time (the time to vacate varies across the State).

 If the tenant does not move out in accordance with the court order, the landlord can file a request in court.
 The court will, in turn, have the Sherriff serve a Writ of Restitution on the tenant and evict them from the property.
 Any belongings that the tenant has left behind after vacating the premises can be removed by a bailiff or a law enforcement officer at the landlord’s request.